astro-fusion/astro-blogs/17_Ashtakavarga/170301_Fundamentals_of_Transit_Analysis_in_Ashtakavarga.md

 ---
-title: "Fundamentals of Transit Analysis in Ashtakavarga"
+title: Fundamentals of Transit Analysis in Ashtakavarga
 description: |
   "Core principles of using Ashtakavarga in transit analysis, including"
 pubDate: "2025-03-07"